ArtiomStartev/ArtiomStartev/README.md

 # 🧑‍💻 Artiom Startev
-`Full-Stack Software Engineer | AWS Certified Developer – Associate 🚀`
+`Full-Stack Software Engineer | AWS Certified Solutions Architect 🚀`

 ## :man_scientist: About Me
-Energetic and motivated Full-Stack Software Engineer with over 3 years of experience specializing in AWS Cloud Engineering and Architecture.
-Equipped with expertise in both Front-End and Back-End technologies, capable of implementing projects from start to end, ensuring seamless integration and delivery.
-Achieved AWS Cloud Practitioner and AWS Developer Associate certifications, demonstrating a strong foundation in cloud technologies.

-Known for disciplined work ethic, taking on responsibilities with gusto, and consistently going above and beyond expectations.
-Passionate about continuous learning and leveraging new skills to create powerful and revolutionary solutions.
-Always ready to help people, regardless of their expertise or the field they are in, by offering my support, guidance, and knowledge.
-I believe in the power of collaboration and enjoy assisting others in overcoming challenges, finding solutions, and achieving their goals.
+🚀 Full-Stack Software Engineer | AWS Cloud Engineer | 3X AWS Certified

+Experienced in Cloud Architecture, Backend Development, and Frontend Engineering, I specialize in designing and optimizing scalable, high-performance applications.
+With 4+ years of hands-on experience, I have deep expertise in AWS services, distributed systems, and modern web technologies.

+🔹 Cloud & Infrastructure – Architecting and optimizing cloud solutions using AWS, with a strong focus on security, reliability, and cost efficiency.<br>
+🔹 Backend Engineering – Building robust, scalable, and efficient APIs using Go, GraphQL, and REST, ensuring high performance and maintainability.<br>
+🔹 Frontend Development – Crafting seamless user experiences with Angular, TypeScript, and RxJS, delivering clean, efficient, and intuitive applications.<br>

+Holding AWS Certified Solutions Architect – Associate, Developer – Associate, and Cloud Practitioner certifications, I’m passionate about efficiency, automation, and solving complex challenges.
+Constantly learning, improving, and pushing the boundaries of what’s possible in cloud and software development.

 ## :trophy:	 Languages, Tools, and Technologies
 ### Cloud & DevOps